geneontology/noctua_app_stack/production/PRODUCTION_README.md

 emacs config-instance.yaml
 ```

-### 5. Test and Instantiate instance on AWS
+### 5. Test and instantiate instance on AWS

 Test the deployment with the `dry-run` parameter.
-From command given below, update `REPLACE_ME_WITH_S3_WORKSPACE_NAME` to something of the form `noctua-production-YYYY-MM-DD` (or "development" version) to match actual workspace name from Prerequisites 6 (Item 6c) and run:
+From command given below, update `REPLACE_ME_WITH_S3_WORKSPACE_NAME` to something of the form `noctua-production-YYYY-MM-DD` (or "development" version `noctua-development-YYYY-MM-DD`) to match actual workspace name from Prerequisites 6 (Item 6c) and run:

 ```
 go-deploy --workspace REPLACE_ME_WITH_S3_WORKSPACE_NAME --working-directory aws -verbose -dry-run --conf config-instance.yaml
 ```

-From command given below, update `REPLACE_ME_WITH_S3_WORKSPACE_NAME` to something of the form `noctua-production-YYYY-MM-DD` (or "development" version) to match actual workspace name from Prerequisites 6 (Item 6c) and run:
+From command given below, update `REPLACE_ME_WITH_S3_WORKSPACE_NAME` to something of the form `noctua-production-YYYY-MM-DD` (or "development" version `noctua-development-YYYY-MM-DD`) to match actual workspace name from Prerequisites 6 (Item 6c) and run:

 ```
 go-deploy --workspace REPLACE_ME_WITH_S3_WORKSPACE_NAME --working-directory aws -verbose --conf config-instance.yaml